TASKS & OBJECTIVES

 Public programmes and curatorial projects

-2020 awarded a scholarship by the Gerda Henkel Stiftung
+until June 2021 awarded a scholarship by the Gerda Henkel Stiftung

 Kathrin Barutzki studied art history, German language and literature, and modern history in Cologne, Bonn and Rome.
 After finishing her studies in 2011, she worked among others at the Ludwig Forum für Internationale Kunst in Aachen, at the Kunsthalle Düsseldorf, for the Estate of Sigmar Polke, as a freelance author and curator, and as a lecturer at the Kunstakademie Düsseldorf.
 She is doing her doctorate at the Universität zu Köln on the subject of photographic strategies and multiple exhibition concepts in art around 1970.